adonespitogo/docker-services/README.md

 Docker container for common system services like databases.

 I work on multiple enviroments like Mac OS and a variaty of linux operating systems.
-One common services I need to install are databases for our applications such as our [AdoPiSoft] application and servers(https://wwww.adopisoft.com).
+One common services I need to install are databases for our applications such as our [AdoPiSoft](https://wwww.adopisoft.com) application and servers.
 Docker has made it so much easier to setup all these services with a single configuration repository.

 ## System Requirements